-If your appliance or your venting system has not changed and you plan to use your system as you have in the past, then a Level 1 inspection is a minimum requirement.
-A Level 1 inspection is recommended for a chimney under continued service, under the same conditions, and with the continued use of the same appliance.
+Level 1 chimney inspections are your most common type of chimney inspection.
+If your appliance or your venting system has not changed in many years and you plan to use your system again, then a Level 1 inspection is a minimum requirement.
+A regular Level 1 chimney inspection is also recommended for a chimney that is used often to ensure the chimney is clean and maintaining its efficiency.

-In a Level 1 inspection, your chimney service technician should examine the readily accessible** portions of the chimney exterior, interior and accessible* portions of the appliance and the chimney connection.
+In a Level 1 inspection, your chimney service technician should examine the readily accessible** portions of the chimney’s exterior, interior and accessible* portions of the appliance and the chimney connection.

-Schedule your own chimney inspection today!
-Our highly trained and certified technicians will get the job done efficiently.
-Schedule an appointment when you call Certified Chimney Inspections today.
+Schedule your chimney inspection today!
+Our highly trained and certified technicians will get the job done quick & efficiently.

 A Level 2 inspection is required when any changes are made to the system.
 Changes can include a change in the fuel type, changes to the shape of, or material in, the flue (i.e. relining), or the replacement or addition of an appliance of a dissimilar type, input rating or efficiency.